floDKDO/EZVN/README.md

 - Hide the textbox by clicking or scrolling the mouse wheel
 - Rename characters
 - Autofocus that highlights a character who is speaking by changing their size and zorder
+- History menu that displays dialogue history

 ## Remaining features to be implemented:
 - Add other transitions for backgrounds (only fade for now)
-- Add a scrollable area (for dialogues history for example)
 - Add a modal window for pop-ups
 - Add a logging system to obtain information about the engine states
 - Save/load system and persistent variables